Muhammad Ali Pate

-Muhammad Ali Pate September 1968 in Misau, now in Bauchi State) is a Nigerian physician and politician.
+Muhammad Ali Pate (born in September 1968 in Misau, now in Bauchi State) is a Nigerian physician and politician.
 He is certified by the American Board in Internal Medicine and Infectious Diseases.
-He was appointed as the Minister of Health and Social Welfare of Nigeria in 2023.
+He was appointed as Nigeria’s first-ever Coordinating Minister of Health and Social Welfare of Nigeria in August 2023.
 Before taking office, he was a professor of public health leadership in the Department of Global Health and Population at Harvard University.
 He also served as the director of the Global Financing Facility (GFF) for women, children, and adolescents at the World Bank Group.
 He worked in various roles across several regions for the World Bank Group beginning in 2000.

 Early life and education

-The son of a Fulani herdsman, Pate was born on 6 September 1968 and was raised in the northern region of Misau, now Bauchi state, Nigeria.
+Pate was born on 6 September 1968 and was raised in the northern region of Misau, now Bauchi state, Nigeria.
 After graduating from high school, he enrolled at Ahmadu Bello University in Kaduna State.
 After earning his medical degree, he moved to The Gambia and worked in rural hospitals.
 He later became a fellow in infectious diseases at the University of Rochester Medical Center.

 Pate studied at University College London, earning a master's degree in Health System Management from the London School of Hygiene & Tropical Medicine, and an MBA with a Health Sector Concentration from Duke University.